Limitations & Best Practices for Notion Databases: Optimize Usage for Projects

 - The various views you might need

-A well-thought-out structure helps avoid time-consuming restructuring later.
-For guidance, you can refer to resources such as the Notion documentation available on creation of databases.
+A well-thought-out structure helps prevent time-consuming restructuring later.
+For more in-depth guidance, refer to Notion’s official documentation on database creation and management.

 2. Leverage Linked Databases and Rollup Properties

-Modern updates in Notion emphasize the strength of linked databases and rollup properties.
+Recent updates have further highlighted the strengths of linked databases and rollup properties.
 Use these features to connect and aggregate data across different pages and databases.
-This approach helps:
+This approach helps you:

 - Consolidate related information